 Not only are mineral pools the next generation in pool sanitation, but they can also improve your health, protect your pool equipment and reduce your carbon footprint.
 Here are 8 reasons why you should convert to a mineral pool:

 Magnesium-enriched baths have been used for centuries to treat skin and muscular disorders.
-That’s because magnesium is responsible for more than 300 biochemical processes in our body, such as circulation, muscle contraction and brain function, making it important for our overall wellbeing.
+That’s because magnesium is responsible for more than 300 biochemical processes in our body, such as circulation, muscle contraction and brain function, making it essential for our overall well-being.

 When you bathe in a mineral pool, you absorb magnesium transdermally (through the skin), which can relieve muscular pain, boost energy and improve sleep.
 Studies also show that bathing in mineral waters can manage or relieve stress and anxiety.

 If you want a mineral system that’s 100 per cent free of salt (sodium), consider converting to a MagnaPool.
-Not only does it make your pool water softer, but it can also help you reap magnesium’s full benefits.
+Not only does it make your pool water softer, but it can also help you reap magnesium pool’s full benefits.

 The combination of magnesium chloride and potassium chloride can have a hydrating effect on your skin.
 This can soothe irritation, improve elasticity and minimise wrinkles.
 In fact, people with sensitive skin claim that their eczema, rosacea or psoriasis doesn’t flare up as it usually does in an ordinary pool.